Center entrance colonial, 2-story ell on west side, central chimney

 William Miller was born on May 7, 1843 in Dundee, Scotland, son of William Miller.
 He married there on May 31, 1867 to Mary A. Charles b.
 July 1845 in Dundee.
 They lived at 2 Watt St, St. Peter Civil Parish, Dundee.
 William & Mary would have ten children, eight born in Dundee, Scotland and two in Andover, MA.

 Children; Mary Anderson b.
 Jan.
 8, 1868, Elizabeth Bruce b.
 Sept.
 13, 1869, Jessie Belle b.
 Oct.
 11, 1873, Wilhelmina b.
 1876, David McRichie b.
 1878, Jane Charles b.
 Apr.
 1880, William b.
 May 1, 1882, James Charles b.
 Feb.
 28, 1884, Joseph Abbott b.
 Dec.
 25, 1885 in Andover, and Margaret Kydd b.
 April 12, 1888 Andover, MA.

 The census states the Miller family immigrated to America in 1884 and settled in Andover, MA.
 William is listed as a blacksmith in the Andover Directories.
+He was a Master Blacksmith and worked at Smith & Dove Manufacturing Co.
+William invested in property, built three income tenements on Maple Ave.
 William died on Nov.
 16, 1897 of stomach cancer.